Vale Shane Warne: a cricketing genius who lived a life of ‘no regrets’ | Entertainment

 These contrasting images lead us to ask who is Shane Warne, and why does he matter so much to so many?
 Warnie: the soap opera There are few sportspeople interesting enough to have an entire musical devoted to them, but Eddie Perfect found plenty of material for his 2008 production Shane Warne: The Musical.
 Its subject may be much admired by cricket followers around the world, but he is also well known to a much wider audience precisely because he has generated so much tabloid fare.

 Shane Warne also made the move to television commentary, but whereas Benaud offered dignified consideration, Warne was animated and opinionated.
-Restraint was never part of Warne’s armoury, although his successful career as a professional poker player and the subtlety of his bowling were evidence of a shrewd, calculating mind behind the brash exterior.
+Restraint was never part of Warne's armory, although his successful career as a professional poker player and the subtlety of his bowling was evidence of a shrewd, calculating mind behind the brash exterior.

 But Warne was a different type of larrikin from older cricketers like Dennis Lillee and Rod Marsh, who died on the same day in a different time zone.